 “My superior from Danketsu Ryu.
 He doesn’t usually give out missions to people who have temporarily left the group.
 This must be important if he sent this message.
 I’m assuming there is a high chance that I would be meeting my brother.
 He should’ve gotten the same message a moment ago as well.”
 Kiyro replied in excitement.

 “Danketsu Ryu?
-Do you mean the academy that you have attended for you martial arts training?”
+Do you mean the Academy you have attended for your martial arts training?”

 “Yes.”
 Kiyro pulled the blanket off him and quickly changed into his clothes.
 A simple t-shirt that hugged his chest and black jeans.

-“I’m assuming your Zero and One is your brother?”
+“I’m assuming you’re Zero, and One is your brother?”
 Sylph flew over to the desk.

 “Yea.
-We had a fight over who will take Zero and who will take One.
-I won on that one and the nickname has been stuck with me till today.”
-Kiyro replied, while putting one hand through the sleeves.
+We fought over who will take Zero and who will take One.
+I won that one, and the nickname has stuck with me till today.”
+Kiyro replied while putting one hand through the sleeves.
 “We need to go now.”
 He said in a rush.

 “So quickly?
 You have six hours.”

 “Kyle might get there earlier than me and try to duck out of meeting me.
-It would be best if I get there as soon as possible before he does and wait on him.
+So it would be best if I get there as soon as possible before he does and wait on him.
 Send me the location of the spot.”
-He said while stumbling over putting on his black jeans.
+He said while stumbling over and putting on his black jeans.

 “This is the only clue I have that could possibly lead me to my brother.
 I don’t have time to dwaddle.”
-Kiyro picked up the Alive gear and a bluetooth head phone in a rush.
+Kiyro picked up the Alive gear and Bluetooth headphones in a rush.
 He jogged out, grabbing an apple from the fruit basket.

-A message appeared before him showing him the location.
-It was located at the train station at Five Points, where all the other train stops converged allowing the passengers to go to east, west, south, or north of their choices.
+A message appeared before him, showing him the location.
+It was located at the train station at Five Points, where all the other train stops converged, allowing the passengers to go east, west, south, or north of their choices.

 “The bus will be arriving in the next minute.
 There it is.
 It’s pulling up,” said Sylph.
 He landed on Kiyro’s shoulder.
-“I’ll be going back into the Alive gear and talk with you through the bluetooth earphones.”
+“I’ll go back into the Alive gear and talk with you through the Bluetooth earphones.”